github-insights/github-insights.github.io/docs/github/api-to-domain-mapping.md

 ## Pull Request

-The Pull Requests endpoint is currently the only endpoint that returns a array on the root level which makes it a little different from the other response objects.
+The Pull Requests endpoint is currently the only endpoint that returns an array on the root level which makes it a little different from the other response objects.